What is the Chelsea Flower Show exactly?

 That's too spendy for me

 Fair.
 Well, the BBC offers comprehensive coverage of the show on TV, and there are plenty of other RHS shows with a smaller price tag you can go to instead, including one in Hampton Court in July.
-Then there's Chelsea in Bloom — a free flower festival, taking place May 22-28 2023, which sees around 100 shops in this part of west London transformed with eye-opening floral displays.
-This year's theme is 'Flowers on Film', and will pay homage to James Bond, Withnail and I, and Dracula.
-Belgravia in Bloom is a similar event, in the next neighbourhood over — it has a wild animal theme for 2023.
+Then there's Chelsea in Bloom — a free flower festival, taking place 20-26 May 2024, which sees around 100 shops in this part of west London transformed with eye-opening floral displays.
+This year's theme is food, so expect giant floral macarons and oversized bags of popcorn.
+Belgravia in Bloom (20-27 May) is a similar event taking place at the time, one neighbourhood over.
+It has a 'Floral Fun and Games' theme for 2024, and is also free.

 Do I need a garden to enjoy the show?

 We won't lie, you'll probably feel more invested in the Chelsea Flower Show if you have a garden of your own.
 However!
 It is a day out in its own right, where you get to admire a host of exclusive gardens in one place.
 Plus the gardening community these days aren't all land-owning, secateur-wielding know-it-alls.
-There's also stuff aimed at people with limited space, for example, Derbyshire Bonsai is a setup dedicated to bonsai trees that'll fit in the cosiest of London bedsits.
+There's also stuff aimed at people with limited space, for example, bonsai trees, cacti and container plants.

 What's the history of Chelsea Flower Show?

-Its historical roots run deep; hosted in Chelsea since 1912, before that, the show was initially called 'The Great Spring Show', which was first held in Kensington in 1862.
+Its historical roots run deep.
+Before moving to Chelsea in 1912, the show was initially called 'The Great Spring Show', and was first held in Kensington in 1862.
 Before THAT, it was hosted from 1833 in the RHS's garden in Chiswick.
 Between 1888 and 1912, it was the Temple Flower Show, located in Temple Gardens, off Fleet Street.

 What celebs will be at the Chelsea Flower Show?

 You're bound to run into a green-fingered celeb or two.
 You'll probably spot the common-or-garden Gardeners' World presenter (Monty Don, Frances Tophill, Carol Klein, etc).
 But many other famous faces flock here — in recent years, the likes of Dame Judi Dench, Ainslie Harriott, Bill Bailey, Ronan Keating, Katie Piper and Deborah Meaden have shown up.
-It's also a hotspot for royalty; who knows, you might even see the King.
+It's also a hotspot for royalty — although this might not be the best year for that.